FaridSafi/react-native-google-places-autocomplete/README.md

 }
 ```

+---

+## Advanced Topics

-## Web Support
+### Web Support

 Web support can be enabled via the `requestUrl` prop, by passing in a URL that you can use to proxy your requests.
 CORS implemented by the Google Places API prevent using this library directly on the web.
 You will need to use a proxy server.
 Please be mindful of this limitation when opening an issue.

 The `requestUrl` prop takes an object with two required properties: `useOnPlatform` and `url`, and an optional `headers` property.

-The `url` property is used to set the url that requests will be made to.
+- The `url` property is used to set the url that requests will be made to.

-`useOnPlatform` configures when the proxy url is used.
-It can be set to either `web`- will be used only when the device platform is detected as web (but not iOS or Android, or `all` - will always be used.
+- `useOnPlatform` configures when the proxy url is used.
+It can be set to either `web` - will be used only when the device platform is detected as web (but not iOS or Android), or `all` - will always be used.

-You can optionally specify headers to apply to your request in the `headers` object.
+- You can optionally specify headers to apply to your request in the `headers` object.

 **Note:** When using `isNewPlacesAPI={true}`, headers (`X-Goog-Api-Key`, `X-Goog-FieldMask`, `Content-Type`) are automatically added, so you only need to provide them if you want to override the defaults.
 For the legacy API, headers must be manually provided for web requests.

-### Using the Legacy Places API (Default)
+#### Using the Legacy Places API (Default)

 If you are using the regular Google Maps API (not the new Places API), you need to make sure you are ultimately hitting `https://maps.googleapis.com/maps/api`.